Rafail-Drakakis/Python_projects/games/Readme.md

 4.tic_tac_toe.py: Implements the game of Tic Tac Toe.

 How to Play
-To play any of the games, simply run the corresponding Python file using a Python interpreter.
-For example, to play Hangman, run the following command: python main.py
-Each game has its own set of rules and instructions, which are displayed when the game is run.
+To play any of the games, simply run the following command: python main.py Each game has its own set of rules and instructions, which are displayed when the game is run.
 Follow the instructions to play the game.

 Dependencies